 When we were writing the first edition of this book in the mid-1990s, artificial intelligence was making significant progress and was having an impact on society, though it was mostly still the promise of artificial intelligence that was inspiring developments.
 Machine learning was part of that outlook, but it had not yet become indispensable to artificial intelligence.
 By today that promise has transitioned to applications that are changing the lives of millions of people, and machine learning has come into its own as a key technology.
-As we write this second edition, some of the most remarkable developments in artificial intelligence have involved reinforcement learning, most notably "deep reinforcement learning"-reinforcement learning with function approximation by deep artificial neural networks.
-We are at the beginning of a wave of real-world applications of artificial intelligence, many of which will include reinforcement learning, deep and otherwise, that will impact our lives in ways that are hard to predict.
+As we write this second edition, some of the most remarkable developments in artificial intelligence have involved reinforcement learning, most notably "deep reinforcement learning"-reinforcement learning of a wave of real-world applications of artificial intelligence, many of which will include reinforcement learning, deep and otherwise, that will impact our lives in ways that are hard to predict.